Have you ever wondered if you can use your laptop as a second monitor for your Windows or Mac desktop?

 Laptop Monitor with InputDirector

-Although I am not a great Mac user I have found a way to extend a desktop screen to a laptop or any other iOS device.
-This requires the use of third party software called Avatron’s AirDisplay.
+Although I am not a great Mac user, I have found a way to extend a desktop screen to a laptop or any other iOS device.
+This requires the use of third-party software called Avatron’s AirDisplay.
 This software has been around for a few years and works well.

 So you can use your Laptop as a Monitor

-The bottom line is that you can use your laptop as a second screen rather than having to buy a second monitor.
+The bottom line is that you can use your laptop as a second screen rather than buy a second monitor.
 There are quite a few options for Windows users and a solid solution available for Mac users.